rp42dev/ed-tattoo/README.md

             - The admin gallery edit page contains a form that allows Ed to edit an existing piece of work.
         * Admin Gallery Delete Page
             - The admin gallery delete page contains a form that allows Ed to delete an existing piece of work.

+### Automation Functionality implemented
+* Image Processing
+    - The images are processed using the sharp library.
+This allows us to resize the images to a suitable size for the site. on the gallery page the images are resized to 900 X 1200px wide. on the gallery detail page the images are resized to max width 1920px wide. and is saved as both a webp and jpg file for browser compatibility.
+Original images are deleted after processing.
+* Text auto resize
+    - The text is resized Based on the input max container width and max font size.
+This allows us to have a text automatically resize to fit the container.

 ## Built With